zscr/RaDeCC_Reader/Instructions.md

 **The first time the RaDeCC Reader GUI is used all fields must be filled out manually.
 Entries can however be saved before running the program and reloaded for later runs of the program.**

-Panel 1:

-1. Complete entry fields:
+1. Complete Panel 1 entry fields:

 	- *Input directory* : The folder which contains the read files and logsheet that the user want to input to the RaDeCC Reader.